 How much coffee should you use for French Press?
-Generally, the coffee to water ratio is 1:15.
+Generally, the coffee-to-water ratio for French Press coffee is 1:15.
 In other words, you add 1 gram of coffee and 15 grams of water.
-It won’t go wrong between this range.
-If it tastes too strong, adjust the coffee to water ratio to 1:17.
-You can change the balance that tastes best for you.
+Some might prefer a stronger brew and opt for a 1:12 ratio, while others might want a milder taste and go for a 1:17 ratio.
+It won’t go wrong within this range.
+It’s essential to experiment and find the ratio that suits your palate best.

 According to NCA’s brewing guide , the perfect temperature for brewing coffee is 195-205 degrees F (Or 90-95 degrees C).

-You can boil the water and let it sit for 1-minute if you don’t have a thermometer at home.
-It’s approximately 205 degrees F, so usually, the hot water is ready after grinding the beans.
+You can boil the water and let it sit for 1 minute if you don’t have a thermometer at home.
+It’s approximately 205 °F, so usually, the hot water is ready after grinding the beans.

 Just use the medium to medium-coarse grind size you use to pour over or filter coffee.
 It’s as big as the regular sand or coarser salt.
 No clues?
 Check out the coffee grind size here.